VictoriaMetrics/VictoriaMetrics/README.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsKeyFile array
      Path to file with TLS key for the corresponding -httpListenAddr if -tls is set.
-The provided key file is automatically re-read every second, so it can be dynamically updated
+The provided key file is automatically re-read every second, so it can be dynamically updated.
+See also -tlsAutocertHosts
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsMinVersion array